Catch and release: Injury and mortality in released fish

 A metastudy in 2005 found that the average catch and release mortality rate was 18%, but varied greatly by species.
 During an Oklahoma Department of Wildlife Conservation study, total mortality averaged 2.9% percent of fish after a six-day holding period in a livewell during spring, but in summer this increased up to 43% as a result of inadequate holding conditions and weigh in procedures during tournaments.
 More recent studies reported in Montana estimate that approximately 20% of released trout die from injuries or stress and for those that do not die, their injuries may significantly reduce their ability to feed and grow.

 Emerging research suggests catch and release does not work very well with fish caught when deep sea fishing.
 Most deep sea fish species suffer from the sudden pressure change when wound to the surface from great depths; these species cannot adjust their body's physiology quickly enough to follow the pressure change.
 The result is called "barotrauma".
 Fish with barotrauma will have their enormously swollen swim-bladder protruding from their mouth, bulging eyeballs, and often sustain other, more subtle but still very serious injuries.
 Upon release, fish with barotrauma will be unable to swim or dive due to the swollen swim-bladder.
 The common practice has been to deflate the swim bladder by pricking it with a thin sharp object before attempting to release the fish.
 Emerging research also indicates both barotrauma and the practice of deflating the swimbladder are both highly damaging to fish, and that survival rates of caught-and-released deep-sea fish are extremely low.
 Barotrauma requires that fish be caught at least 30–50 ft below the surface.
 Many surface caught fish, such as billfish, and all fish caught from shore do not meet this criterion and thus do not suffer barotrauma.

+However, venting tools help reduce the effects of barotrauma and restore fish to normal function and ability.
+An experimental study has shown that venting improves post-release outcomes for barotrauma-affected fish.
+Fish exposed to barotrauma conditions via rapid decompression and subsequent venting showed 100% survival.
+Fish without venting had a 67 percent survival rate after decompression conditions from 30 meters and a 17 percent survival rate from 60 meters.
+Vented fish regained the ability to sustain an upright position more effectively than non-vented ones, allowing them to avoid a simulated predator at higher rates.